whitneyburton/portfolios/students/1611-back/charlotte-moore/20170302-Charlotte-Moore-M2.markdown

   ** (From: Courtney) **

   Charlotte, I really enjoyed working with you on the Little Shop project.
 I observed your technical strengths to include: testing, debugging styling issues, the MVC framework, and a particular acumen for strategic planning.
 As a project manager, you considered everyone's opinion and input as equal and frequently engaged in forward/big picture thinking that kept us on a successful track at a manageable pace.
 As a peer, you consistently stopped what you were doing to help others work through difficult problems and took on many of the unexpected tasks that came up throughout the project.
 In the future, you may find it useful to advocate for the tasks you specifically want to ensure you're getting the learning experience you desire out of a project.
 You were very communicative on Slack and GitHub, and your thorough code reviews helped us verify / challenge our assumptions about what our code was doing / not doing.
 I particularly appreciate the attention to detail you exercised in going through all of the user stories and code at different milestones throughout the project.
 I enjoyed all of my interactions with you, and I'm proud of the application we built together.

+   ** (From: Ryan) **

+   Charlotte, I really enjoyed working with you on Bike Share.
+I feel like you greatly contributed to our cohesive, efficient team dynamic.
+Your insights were valuable and pairing with you was equally valuable as a learning experience for me.
+Honestly, I’m not sure what constructive feedback to give you.
+I feel like a cop-out answer to this might be “be more assertive” about some of your ideas, but thinking about that…it’s really not the case.
+When any of us had differences of opinion on a route to follow, we hashed it out logically and like adults.
+One thing that’s worth mentioning is that I think that some of your pre-planning and looking down the line at potential effects current actions in coding might have rubbed off on me.
+I’m very thankful for that, as it has been very useful in all of my coding since.
+It was a pleasure to work with you and learn from you on this project and I wish you nothing but good fortune on future endeavors!

+   ** (From: Chelsea and Christine) **

+   Casey, Katy, and Charlotte- Our backend team!
+We’ve been so impressed with your willingness and enthusiasm to jump into the One Nation Many Voices project.
+You each provided valuable perspectives to the planning phase, and the API you created was really helpful in building out the MVP.
+We know you are going to be successful developers with your work ethic and problem solving abilities, and we hope you’ll continue working on this project!